raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 - **API analytics** provided detailed usage insights
 - **Developer portal** for API documentation

-**Cost Consideration**: API Gateway is more expensive per request than ALB, but provides significantly more features[^1_3].
+**Cost Consideration**: API Gateway is more expensive per request than ALB, but provides significantly more features.
 For high-traffic, simple routing scenarios, ALB might be more cost-effective.
 For complex API management needs, API Gateway's feature set justifies the cost.

 ### AWS CloudFront: The Global Accelerator

-CloudFront is like having a network of local stores worldwide instead of shipping everything from a single warehouse[^1_4].
+CloudFront is like having a network of local stores worldwide instead of shipping everything from a single warehouse.
 If your HAProxy setup includes static content delivery or you're serving global users, CloudFront can dramatically improve performance.

 I worked with a media company that was using HAProxy to serve video content globally.
 Their users in Asia were experiencing 3-4 second load times for video thumbnails, while US users saw sub-second loads.
 They had tried adding HAProxy instances in different regions, but the operational complexity was overwhelming.